 After just a couple of short months switching to Resolve full time over Premiere and the results speak for themselves.
 To top it all off, Resolve is dramatically cheaper with a one time cost of $300 rather than an annual subscription to Adobe that can run you damn near $1000 at the end of the day.

-Like we mentioned at the top: This is just a surface-level overview.
+Like I mentioned at the top: This is just a surface-level overview.
 If there’s any topics you’d like us to cover in more detail, drop a comment on the YouTube video and we’ll respond or maybe even produce a video on the subject.
 Oh, and hit the subscribe button while you’re there!